aahashemi/Udemy-Course-Price-Predictor/README.md

 - - - -
 ### Word2Vec Model

 The `word2vec_udemy.model` is the vector representation model for the udemy courses titles.
+This model computes the similarity between the courses' title in the dataset